jpillora/jquery.rest/README.md

 ### username and password

 When both username and password are set, all ajax requests will add an 'Authorization' header.
-Encoded using `btoa` (pollyfill required not non-webkit).
+Encoded using `btoa` (polyfill required not non-webkit).

 ### ajax